Federal Drug Manufacturing – 21 U.S.C. § 841

 Federal Prosecution of Drug Manufacturing Cases

-The Federal Drug Administration (DEA is the primary federal enforcement agency responsible for the investigation of drug manufacturing cases.
-For many decades, their agents have taken a thorough and aggressive approach to investigating and prosecuting large-scale federal drug offenses, which includes 21 U.S.C. § 841 drug manufacturing and 21 U.S.C. § 846 drug conspiracy.
+The Drug Enforcement Administration (DEA) is the primary federal enforcement agency responsible for investigating drug manufacturing cases.
+For many decades, DEA agents have taken a thorough and aggressive approach to investigating and prosecuting large-scale federal drug offenses, including 21 U.S.C. § 841 drug manufacturing and 21 U.S.C. § 846 drug conspiracy.

 If you have been arrested in California for drug manufacturing, it's possible you could be charged under either California state or federal laws, depending on certain factors.
 As discussed above, 21 U.S.C. § 841 makes it a federal crime to manufacture or distribute controlled substances.